 Note: Check for the ingredients carefully, especially if your child is allergic/intolerant to certain foods, like tree nuts, gluten, milk solids, etc.

 Oatmeal is made by processing natural oat grain to make rolled, instant, steel-cut, and other forms of oatmeal.
 Prefer oatmeal made from whole grain, which contains the husk/hull.
-It is a good source of soluble fiber, beta-glucan, and essential micronutrients, like vitamin E, calcium, magnesium, and zinc that promote health and help manage weight (9) (10).
+It is a good source of soluble fiber, beta-glucan, it provides 4g per cup cooked and essential micronutrients, like vitamin E, calcium, magnesium, and zinc that promote health and help manage weight (9) (10).
 Oatmeal porridge, pancake, smoothie, muffins, etc. are some oatmeal recipes children can eat across different meals.
+You can make it your favorite by adding raisins, cinnamon, maple syrup, etc.

-Beans are seeds of leguminous plants that are rich in protein, dietary fiber, and essential nutrients, like lysine, folate, iron, and zinc (11).
+Beans are seeds of leguminous plants that are rich in protein, dietary fiber, with 16g of fiber in every 100g and essential nutrients, like lysine, folate, iron, and zinc (11).
 Feed your child a wide variety of beans to provide an assortment of fiber and nutrients.
 A few bean recipes for children include bean soup, bean stew, bean salad, bean curries, sauces/dips, etc.

-Fresh pear with peel is a good source of dietary fiber, potassium, and bioactive compounds, like flavonoids and anthocyanins that promote health (12).
+Fresh pear with peel is a good source of dietary fiber, a medium size packs 5.5g of fiber and potassium, and bioactive compounds, like flavonoids and anthocyanins that promote health (12).
 For children, pear salad, pear sandwich, and pear shake are some mouth-watering recipes worth trying.

 (14).
-You can give your child an apple as a midday snack or prepare tasty breakfast recipes, like apple cinnamon French toast, apple oatmeal pancakes, apple bread, and baked apple crisps.
+You can give your child an apple as a midday snack or prepare tasty breakfast recipes, like apple cinnamon, apple oatmeal pancakes, apple bread, apple with peanut butter which adds extra fibre too and baked apple crisps.

 Berries, like raspberries, blackberries, cranberries, etc. are colorful fruits that add flavor, color, and nutrition to your child’s diet.
-Whether consumed fresh, frozen, or canned, they provide significant quantities of dietary fiber, vitamin C and E, selenium, and healthy phytochemicals (15) (16).
+Whether consumed fresh, frozen, or canned, they provide significant quantities of dietary fiber, providing 4g of fiber for every half a cup and vitamin C and E, selenium, and healthy phytochemicals (15) (16).

 7. Green peas